Caltrans crews set to continue work on projects in the region

 State Route 20: Work continues on a $37.7 million project funded in part by Senate Bill 1 (SB 1), the Road Repair and Accountability Act of 2017, to restore nearly 12 lane miles of pavement between Lytle Road and the Sutter Bypass, widen the shoulders and replace the Wadsworth Canal Bridge.
 Completion is expected in 2020.

-State Route 99 between east end of the Sutter Bypass and Lytle Road: Motorists may expect one-way traffic control at various locations from 8 a.m. to 6 p.m.
-Monday through Friday for paving work.
-Motorists may expect one-way traffic control at various locations from 8 p.m. to 6 a.m.
-Tuesday through Thursday for K-rail installation work.
+State Route 99 between east end of the Sutter Bypass and Lytle Road: Motorists may expect one-way traffic control at various locations from 8 a.m. to 7 p.m.
+Monday through Thursday and 8 a.m. to 4 p.m.
+Friday for pavement grinding work.

 Short-term projects